 Main focus of Paul's role and his area of expertise

-Paul is responsible for promoting awareness of the law, its principles and the rights of controllers and processors as well as individuals and data subjects.
+Paul is responsible for promoting awareness of the law, its principles and the obligations upon controllers and processors as well as the rights of individuals.
 An important part of his role is to ensure that the office is perceived to be helpful, supportive and informative, while enforcing the law where necessary.

 Day to day responsibilities

-Paul has 25 years’ experience in the regulatory and law enforcement environment and has been Deputy Commissioner since 2004.
-Between January and August 2018 he was Acting Information Commissioner, during which time the GDPR came into effect.
-Paul acted as spokesperson for the JOIC at this time.
+Paul has extensive experience in the regulatory and law enforcement environment and held the position of Deputy Commissioner between 2004 - 2021.
+Between January and August 2018 Paul was Acting Information Commissioner, during which time the GDPR came into effect.
+Paul led the organisation through this landmark transition.

-Previously, Paul worked at the Jersey Financial Services Commission as a Compliance, Policy and Legal Manager.
+Previously, Paul worked at the Jersey Financial Services Commission as a Compliance Manager and Policy and Legal Manager.
 This gave him experience in a similar regulatory environment where, among other things, he was responsible for ensuring that financial services businesses were compliant with Jersey’s financial services law.

-Before that, Paul worked as an investigator for the States of Jersey Police, learning skills which he still uses today when investigating cases and putting together case files.
+Before that, Paul worked as a police officer for the States of Jersey Police, learning skills which he still uses today.

 ICSA Certificate in Offshore Finance and Administration